SeisSol/SeisSol/Documentation/adapting-the-cad-model-resolution-using-gocad.rst

-adapting the CAD model resolution using Gocad
+Adapting the CAD model resolution using Gocad
 =============================================

 In this example, a finely sampled topography (yellow) has already